smilingbig/installation/README.md

-[x] - Maybe look into using zplug for zsh plugins otherwise just use oh my zsh [x] - plugins directly for git aliases and also remove the custom git aliases I copied in, no point managing them myself [] - Added zplug instead of manually installing plugins, so will need to remove the zsh plugin part of installation
+[x] - Maybe look into using zplug for zsh plugins otherwise just use oh my zsh [x] - plugins directly for git aliases and also remove the custom git aliases I copied in, no point managing them myself [] - Added zplug instead of manually installing plugins, so will need to remove the zsh plugin part of installation [] - Stash changes before doing update in git repos and reapply them after update is done, or something along those lines.
+Essentially to allow update when there are changes that need commiting
+[] - Add a pnpm remove script